richardschoen/howtostuff/ibmi_savefile_copying.md

 These examples can be used for downloading binary save files directly to the IFS or directly to a save file from a web site or from another IFS file.

-Data can also be copied from a save files to a binary file in the IFS as well.
+Data can also be directly copied from a save file to a binary file in the IFS as well.

+❗ It turns out that when copying a save file into a library file object directly, the operating system will automatically create the save file object for you.

-In this example we will use an app save file named: ```mylib.savf```
+In this example we will use an example downloaded app save file binary file named: ```mylib.savf```

-## Download the file directly to the target save file and auto-create the save file if nout found.
+## Download the file directly to the target save file and auto-create the save file if not found.
 ```
 curl https://www.yoursite.net/files/mylib.savf --output /qsys.lib/qgpl.lib/mylib.file
 ```